openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 `client_metadata`:
 : OPTIONAL.
 A JSON object containing the Verifier metadata values.
 It MUST be UTF-8 encoded.
 The following metadata parameters MAY be used:

     * `jwks`: OPTIONAL.
-A JWKS that can contain a public key with the `"use": "enc"` claim to be used by the Wallet as an input to the key agreement to encrypt the Authorization Response (see (#jarm)).
-This does not replace any JWKS for the Verifier that the Wallet has obtained from other sources (e.g. keys for verifying signed requests may have been obtained from [@!OpenID.Federation]).
+A JWKS as defined in [@!RFC7591] that can contain one or more public keys with the `"use": "enc"` parameter to be used by the Wallet as an input to the key agreement to encrypt the Authorization Response (see (#jarm)).
 This allows the verifier to pass an empheral encryption key that is only used for this authorization request.
+Public keys included in the `jwks` parameter MUST NOT be used to verify the signature of signed Authorization Requests.
     * `vp_formats`: REQUIRED when not available to the wallet via another mechanism.
 As defined in (#client_metadata_parameters).
     * `authorization_signed_response_alg`: OPTIONAL.
 As defined in [@!JARM].
     * `authorization_encrypted_response_alg`: OPTIONAL.
 As defined in [@!JARM].
     * `authorization_encrypted_response_enc`: OPTIONAL.
 As defined in [@!JARM].

-    Values passed in `client_metadata` MUST NOT override authorative data the wallet is able to obtain about the client from other sources, for example those from an OpenID Federation Entity Statement.
+    Authoritative data the wallet is able to obtain about the client from other sources, for example those from an OpenID Federation Entity Statement, take precedence over the values passed in `client_metadata`.

-    Other metadata parameters defined in, for example, Section 4.3 and Section 2.1 of the OpenID Connect Dynamic Client Registration 1.0 [@!OpenID.Registration] specification or [@!RFC7591] MUST NOT be used unless a profile of this specification explicitly defines them as usable in the `client_metadata` parameter.
+    Other metadata parameters MUST be ignored unless a profile of this specification explicitly defines them as usable in the `client_metadata` parameter.

 `request_uri_method`:
 : OPTIONAL.
 A string determining the HTTP method to be used when the `request_uri` parameter is included in the same request.
 Two case-sensitive valid values are defined in this specification: `get` and `post`.
 If `request_uri_method` value is `get`, the Wallet MUST send the request to retrieve the Request Object using the HTTP GET method, i.e., as defined in [@RFC9101].
 If `request_uri_method` value is `post`, a supporting Wallet MUST send the request using the HTTP POST method as detailed in (#request_uri_method_post).
 If the `request_uri_method` parameter is not present, the Wallet MUST process the `request_uri` parameter as defined in [@RFC9101].
 Wallets not supporting the `post` method will send a GET request to the Request URI (default behavior as defined in [@RFC9101]). `request_uri_method` parameter MUST NOT be present if a `request_uri` parameter is not present.